rkoshak/sensorReporter/README.md

 ```
 `Syslog` can be any boolean value.
 When true no other parameters are required.
 `Level` is the default logging level for the core parts of sensor_reporter and any plug-in that doesn't define it's own `Level` parameter.
+Allowed values: `DEBUG, INFO, WARNING, ERROR`

 ## Log File Example